Guadalcanal campaign: Initial ground operations

-The 11,000 Marines on Guadalcanal initially concentrated on forming a loose defensive perimeter around Lunga Point and the airfield, moving the landed supplies within the perimeter and finishing the airfield.
-In four days of intense effort, the supplies were moved from the landing beach into dispersed dumps within the perimeter.
+The 11,000 Marines on Guadalcanal initially concentrated on forming a loose defensive perimeter centered around Lunga Point and the airfield, moving what supplies had been brought ashore within the perimeter, and completing the construction of the airfield.
+Over four days of intense effort, the supplies were moved from the landing beaches to dispersed dumps within the defensive perimeter.
 Work began on the airfield immediately, mainly using captured Japanese equipment.
 On 12 August the airfield was named Henderson Field after Lofton R. Henderson, a Marine aviator who was killed during the Battle of Midway.
 By 18 August the airfield was ready for operation.
 Five days' worth of food had been landed from the transports, which, along with captured Japanese provisions, gave the Marines a total of 14 days' supply of food.
 To conserve supplies, the troops were limited to two meals per day.

-Allied troops encountered a severe strain of dysentery soon after the landings, with one in five Marines afflicted by mid-August.
+Allied troops suffered from a severe strain of dysentery soon after the landings, with one in five Marines afflicted by mid-August.
 Although some of the Korean construction workers surrendered to the Marines, most of the remaining Japanese and Korean personnel gathered just west of the Lunga perimeter on the west bank of the Matanikau River and subsisted mainly on coconuts.
 A Japanese naval outpost was also located at Taivu Point, about 35 kilometers (22 mi) east of the Lunga perimeter.
 On 8 August, a Japanese destroyer from Rabaul delivered 113 naval reinforcement troops to the Matanikau position.